Chomenor/ioef-cmod/docs/client.md

 - `000000` - black (original ioEF default)
 - `ffffff` - white

+## Custom Crosshair Color

+The crosshair color can also be customized using the cg_crosshairColor cvar.
+The default value `ffffff ffff00 ff0000` makes the crosshair white with full health, yellow with medium health, and red with low health.

+Any combination of three space-separated hex values can be used.
+A single value is also supported for a constant color that doesn't change with health.

 ## Aspect Ratio Correction

 The following settings are supported to help with widescreen and aspect ratio related issues.